epsylon3/odbgscript/doc/ReadMe.txt

 #INC file
 ---------
-Includes a script file in another script file
+Include a script file in another script file
 Example:
 	#inc "anotherscript.txt"

 #LOG
 ----
-Enables logging of executed commands.
+Enable logging of executed commands.
 The commands will appear in OllyDbg log window, and will be prefixed with -->
 Example:
 	#log